 Home Staging and Styling is a proven strategy for lifting sales price and shortening sales time.
 It can be done for little or no money and real estate agents report that this can add 10-15% more to a sale price than expected.

 4. Find the Best Real Estate Agents - Ask For a Short List

 When selling a house, the process of finding the right real estate agent can be an exercise in casting about blindly.
 It's not obvious to the untrained eye who will get you the best price for your house, in a short time.

 More property sellers, short on time but keen to get due diligence done are now using a real estate agent broker to help them sort the wheat from the chaff so to speak.
 Agent Finder, awarded NZ's best estate agent vetting service has been providing this service free for over a decade.
 Give them a call to find out how they can help you on 0800 789 532.

-4. How To Choose Your Real Estate Agent Wisely
+5. How to Choose Your Real Estate Agent Wisely

 Don't just take a stab, interview the real estate agents on your short list to gauge their strengths so you can compare them.

-It is a legal requirement under the Real Estate Agents Act 2008, to have a real estate appraisal in writing by a licensed real estate agent and they can be held accountable by the industry authority for providing these verbally or being misleading in an appraisal.
+It is a legal requirement under the Real Estate Agents Act 2008, to have a real estate appraisal in writing by a licensed real estate agent and they can be held accountable by the industry authority for providing these verbally or being misleading in their sale price range recommended.

 Real Estate Appraisals include how the agent intends to get the best sale price for you.
-Among other things, it should describe different methods of sale and set out a marketing plan and what that will cost.
+Among other things, it should provide examples of comparable sales in your location, describe different methods of sale and set out a marketing plan and what that will cost.
 Read Advice About Getting A Property Appraisal.

-5. What Is The Market Value Of Your House?
+6. What is the Market Value of Your House?